agapasieka/Terraform-GoogleCloudPlatform/Cloud_Run_Serverless_VPC_Connector/README.md

 To test this deployment, we will build a docker image using python flask application.
 The app queries https://ifconfig.me/ip and sends its result back.
 We will use this image to deploy a private cloud run service.

-# This deployment needs to be done in stages - targeted deploymenmt
+# This deployment needs to be done in stages (targeted deployment) and we will utilize input variables for custom builds
 1. Deploy resources needed to build the docker image

    a.
 Create a bucket: